phenk/test/coffee.md

 This document describes how to make a cup of coffee.
-i.
-Boil water
+1. Boil water
-ii.
-Grind the coffee.
+2. Grind the coffee.
-iii.
-Pour over.
+3. Pour over.
-iv.
-Enjoy!
+4. Enjoy!